Skip to Main Content

 To find patents and patent applications, a good first step is the government body responsible.
 However, as these databases can be tricky to use and the information they provide is free, there are a number of free services that aim to make patent searching a bit easier.
 Stevens students, faculty and staff can also find patents in Scopus, one of the Library's subscription databases.

-Free Patent Search (domestic or international):
+Free Patent Search

 Subscription Database